Camp on the Greenland ice sheet | Kangerlussuaq | West Greenland

 After dinner, we will do as the Inuit did and tell stories about Greenland while enjoying the Midnight Sun or perhaps the dancing Northern Lights - depending on when you visit.

 - Transport from Kangerlussuaq to and from the Ice Sheet

 - Full board and non-alcoholic drinks

-- All equipment incl. tent, sleeping bag, crampons, hiking poles
+- All equipment incl. tent (shared, max 3 people in the tent), sleeping bag, crampons, hiking poles

 - Basic toilet facilities

 - The e-mail with the booking number and receipt is issued automatically and shows a successful payment.
 However, your booking is not finally confirmed until you receive an email from us firstname.lastname@example.org

 - Sturdy hiking or mountain boots.
 We will use crampons, so shoes/sneakers are not sufficient

 - Min.
 30-40 liters backpack with hip belt (can be rented in the booking process)

 - Layered clothing.
 Ideally, you should pack a thermal underwear layer (top and bottom), activity layer (e.g. hiking pants and shirt), insulation layer (e.g. fleece or down jacket), and outer layer of windproof clothing (top and bottom).
 You may not need all of this on any particular day, but you should have it available.
 You should always bring a windproof jacket, regardless of the weather.